Joe8Bit/currency-data/README.md

 There are a number of other NPM modules that have similar functionality, but most of them have incomplete data (e.g. only returning *one* currency that uses the '£' symbol?!
 There are dozens!).
 As a result this module attempts to offer a *complete and comprehensive* set of data about the worlds currencies.

 Need information about the currency used in the Nagorno-Karabakh Republic?
-This is the module for you and the answer is it uses two currencies: the Nagorno-Karabakh Dram and the Armenian Dram!
+This is the module for you!
+The answer is it uses two currencies: the Nagorno-Karabakh Dram and the Armenian Dram!

 ## Usage